We human beings are creatures of habit.

 Make Spirituality an Everyday Habit

-In the meantime, what thoughts do you have about how we can harness the power of habit to foster a closer relationship with God?
+What thoughts do you have about how we can harness the power of habit to foster a closer relationship with God?
 What “contemplative habits” do you have?
 Or are you trying to develop?
 Let me know — share your ideas with me on social media, or as a comment here.
 Thank you!